uaminghao/homeworkOnGoogleDocs/README.md

 After downloading the namelist json file, remove the outermost square brackets of the code.

+Running change_permissions.py for changing the permission so that only the own can edit it, after deadlines.

 ### Legal

 This code wad produced by modifying the [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python).